+We have two CNN models to train: the Coincidence Model (model 1) and the Coherence Model (model 2).
+Each model is trained with a dataset chosen to produce the best performance of the model for its assigned task.

-The training timeseries were constructed to emulate four different scenarios: \begin{itemize} \item \textbf{Type 1:} Gaussian LIGO-Virgo noise, with no injections.
-Labeled as noise. \item \textbf{Type 2:} Gaussian LIGO-Virgo noise with coherent WNB injections in all detectors, simulating a real GWB.
-Labeled as signal. \item \textbf{Type 3:} Gaussian LIGO-Virgo noise with different (incoherent) WNB injections in each detector, simulating unrelated glitches or excess noise in each detector.
-The injections may be simultaneous or offset in time from each other by up to 0.375\,s to simulate simultaneous or nearly simultaneous glitches.
-Labeled as noise. \item \textbf{Type 4:} Gaussian LIGO-Virgo noise with a single WNB injection in a randomly chosen detector, simulating a glitch in a single detector.
+All training samples consist of stationary background noise and optionally an injection into one of more of the detectors.
+The stationary background is Gaussian noise with power spectra that follow the design curves of the LIGO and Virgo detectors \cite{aligo_design}.
+For the non-stationary glitch component we use the same WNB waveform family as for the GWB signals but either do the injection into a single randomly chosen detector or we inject into all three detectors but select the WNB parameters independently for each detector.
+We use a total of four types of samples: \begin{itemize} \item \textbf{Type 0:} Gaussian LIGO-Virgo noise, with no injections.
+Labeled as noise. \item \textbf{Type 1:} Gaussian LIGO-Virgo noise with coherent WNB injections in all detectors, simulating a real GWB.
+Labeled as signal. \item \textbf{Type 2:} Gaussian LIGO-Virgo noise with different (incoherent) WNB injections in each detector, simulating unrelated glitches or excess noise in each detector.
+The injections may be simultaneous or offset in time from each other to simulate simultaneous or nearly simultaneous glitches.
+Labeled as noise. \item \textbf{Type 3:} Gaussian LIGO-Virgo noise with a single WNB injection in a randomly chosen detector, simulating a glitch in a single detector.
 Labeled as noise. \end{itemize}

-We emphasise that the GWB and glitch injections were generated using the same waveform type (WNB) and drawing the signal frequency range and duration from the same distributions; our CNN is therefore forced to recognise coherence between detectors for signal/glitch discrimination rather than recognising a particular waveform morphology or time-frequency property.

-All training data was generated using the \textsc{mly} package \cite{mly} and its generator function, with elements of the \textsc{PyCBC} \cite{pyCBC} and \textsc{gwpy}\cite{gwpy} package to project the signal onto the detectors and apply time-of-flight differences to the signals arriving at the various detector locations.
-For training the models we used \textsc{Keras} \cite{keras}.
-We found empirically that training with more noise samples than signal samples helped suppress the false alarm rate of the trained models.
-Model 1 was trained with $6\times10^4$ instances of type 1, $6\times10^4$ instances of type 2 with $\rho$ from 12 to 40, and $1.3\times10^5$ instances of type 3 with $\rho$ from 4 to 70.
-Model 2 was trained with $5\times10^4$ instances of type 1, $10^5$ instances of type 2 with $\rho$ from 10 to 50, and $1.5\times10^5$ instances of type 4 with $\rho$ from 4 to 70.
-Both models were trained using a learning rate of 0.002 and batch size of 30.
-More details and the codes are available at our repository \cite{scripts}.